 The Small + Safe + Well (SSWell) study is a multi-year research project designed to understand how small organizations support the health, safety, and well-being of their workforce and how employees perceive their workplace culture.
 The aim of this project is to uncover how those efforts and perceptions affect health outcomes.

-Please see the information below to learn more about the project.
+Check out the publications below to learn more about the study.

 The SSWell Study is funded through a cooperative agreement (1 U19 OH 011227 – 01) with the Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health as part of one of six national Centers of Excellence for Total Worker Health.